jerrellb09/FinManApp-Frontend/README.md

-# TradingBot V2 - Frontend
+# FinManApp - Frontend

-This is the Angular frontend for the TradingBot V2 application.
+This is the Angular frontend for the Fin Man App application.

 ## Features
 - User authentication